jmgonzmart/GSoC_ML_gene_annot/README.md

 - bbiotype: gene biotype category
 - rel_int_sup: relative intron support, log(intron score / average score of other introns in the same transcript)

+## Other considerations

+The datasets for this project will include:
+- the current human gene annotation from [GENCODE](https://www.gencodegenes.org), which we assume that is entirely correct,
+- a small set of long read transcripts that have been rejected by annotators and,
-The training dataset will include the current human gene annotation, eg. GENCODE, which we assume is entirely correct.
-A small set of rejected transcripts from long reads can be provided, although this set of negative predictions should be extended by the student during the project.
+- ideally, an extended set of low-quality transcript or splice junction predictions that should be created by the student during the project.

 The main input data format for this project is a standard gene annotation format such as GTF or GFF3.
-The student is expected to extract transcript and splice junction coordinates as well as their sequences in order to obtain the relevant features by, for instance, comparing coordinates with existing annotation or repeat features.
+The transcript and splice junction coordinates as well as their sequences will be extracted in order to obtain the relevant features by, for instance, comparing coordinates with existing annotation or repeat features.
+Help will be provided in this respect.

+The set of features and thresholds that we have used so far is orientative for this project.
 We encourage the student to investigate the use of additional features for both transcripts and splice junctions.